superstes/growautomation/docs/source/basic/troubleshoot.rst

 - the server (*raspberry/linux*)
 - the basic software needed to run GrowAutomation (*database/webserver*)
 - hardware like sensors or wiring

+Best to divide and conquer.
+Test it step by step to find the point where it breaks.

 Third
 =====